Cerca News

 · Texas Border Business

-The U.S. Department of Justice has concluded a year-long investigation into Yale School of Medicine's admissions practices, determining that the institution violated the Civil Rights Act.
-Documents revealed that Yale's leadership intentionally selected applicants based on race, using methods to bypass the Supreme Court's ban on racial considerations in admissions.
-The findings indicated that Black and Hispanic students had a significantly higher acceptance rate compared to White and Asian students with similar test scores.
-The DOJ emphasized its commitment to addressing illegal racial practices in higher education, particularly in medical schools that rely on federal funding.
+The U.S. Department of Justice has concluded that Yale School of Medicine violated the Civil Rights Act through its admissions practices.
+An investigation revealed that Yale intentionally selected applicants based on race, using strategies to bypass the Supreme Court's ban on racial considerations in admissions.
+The findings indicated that Black and Hispanic students had a higher acceptance rate than White and Asian students with similar test scores, despite generally lower academic qualifications.
+The Justice Department emphasized its commitment to addressing illegal admissions practices in higher education, particularly in medical schools that rely on federal funding.

 AI summary · Source: Texas Border Business